qzhang234/PubCode-2022-Pendant_Drop/README.md

-This repository contains python scripts that assembles the `.hdf` SA-XPCS result files from APS 8-ID-I Beamline into the figures in the manuscript.
+This repository contains python scripts that assemble the `.hdf` SA-XPCS result files from APS 8-ID-I Beamline into the figures in the manuscript.

-generate the figures used in the Robotic Pendant Drop manuscript.

 ## Figure Scripts
 `/Figure_scripts/`